kipkurui/OpenScienceInBioinformatics-Kenya/setup.md

 ### Requirements

 KENET has graciouly provided us access to Computing resources pre-intalled with Jupyter and Rstudio.
-We provide a list of tools set up intructions in case you'd love to setup yourmachine locally with the tools we'll use.
+We provide a list of tools set up intructions in case you'd love to setup your machine locally with the tools we'll use.

 #### Jupyter